 Design Space file: Ugly Christmas Sweater Shirt

-When it is time to cut your iron-on vinyl, you want to be sure to select ‘mirror image’.
-This will flip your image so that when you iron it on to your shirt, it will not be backwards and will look exactly how you designed it.
+Select mirror image on the mat preview page.
+This will flip your image so that when you iron it onto your shirt it will not be backwards.
 This is especially important when working with fonts and words.

-I used the liner piece that I peeled off the cat to iron-on all the pieces of the Santa hat.
+I used the liner piece that I peeled off the cat to iron on all the pieces of the Santa hat.
+You can also use a protective sheet.
 It says on the package not to layer glitter iron-on but so far I haven’t had any problems with it sticking.

 Ready to make your own pretty or ugly sweater?
-Cricut is having a contest from now until December 14th.
-You simply submit your photo and tell Cricut a little about your sweater.
-The winners will be chosen by the most honest of judges – elementary aged school children.
+Cricut is having a contest from now until December 14th, 2015.
+Submit your photo and tell Cricut a little about your sweater.
+The winners will be chosen by the most honest of judges – elementary-aged school children.
 The prizes will vary, including a Cricut of your own!

 Ready to purchase a Cricut of your own?
 Click the image below to start shopping!